Case Study: Game changing thinking to transform waste management services in London

 This switch in commercial focus and approach identified opportunities for innovation and in-house improvements to deliver the service requirements for less.
 Proxima used its deep understanding of supplier capabilities and critical analysis of how revised client costs would compare to the supplier delivered services and hybrid models.

-Proxima’s team worked closely with stakeholders from various business areas, sharing our unparalleled category insight and driving the project at pace and managing risks.
+Proxima’s procurement transformation team worked closely with stakeholders from various business areas, sharing our unparalleled category insight and driving the project at pace and managing risks.
 The supply market was confident that it could deliver the required services, manage the high risk locations and provide 24/7 support but there were considerable people cost challenges.

 Outcomes and Deliverables

-The client selected a hybrid solution: outsourcing some locations and optimising in-house solution to deliver costs savings of over £1m (c.
+Once our procurement transformation team had done their part, the client selected a hybrid solution: outsourcing some locations and optimising in-house solution to deliver costs savings of over £1m (c.
 25%), as well as additional value improvements: a reduced in-house team, reduction of locations serviced in-house and cash benefit from the sale of several trucks.
 The recommendations of the project were validated by all key stakeholders culminating in endorsement from the MD and his leadership team following board presentations.
 A further benefit was the coaching provided the culminating in the developed internal team member empowered to explain the strategy and recommendations to the board, an achievement singled out for praise by the MD.

 To find out how you could benefit from some procurement transformation, get in touch and we’d be happy to talk you through our offering.